MIC-DKFZ/nnUNet/readme.md

 these models has specific data requirements (Task029_LiTS runs on abdominal CT scans, others require several image modalities as input in a specific order).

-Note that the license for the trained weights is 'Creative Commons Attribution 4.0 International'.
-However, some datasets are more restrictive in their use.
-For each dataset, only use the weights if your intended use case is in accordance with the license of the dataset!
+When using the pretrained models you must adhere to the license of the dataset they are trained on!
+If you run `nnUNet_download_pretrained_model` you will find a link where you can find the license for each dataset.

 ## Examples

-To get you started we compiles two simple to follow examples:
+To get you started we compiled two simple to follow examples:
 - run a training with the 3d full resolution U-Net on the Hippocampus dataset.
 See [here](documentation/training_example_Hippocampus.md).
 - run inference with nnU-Net's pretrained models on the Prostate dataset.
 See [here](documentation/inference_example_Prostate.md).